Michigan Chimney Cap Install Company

 Chimney Sweeping and Cleaning

-If you have problem wildlife in your chimney or fireplace you will probably want your chimney flue cleaned and sanitized.
+If you have a problem with wildlife in your chimney or fireplace you will probably want your chimney flue cleaned and sanitized.
 We carry chimney sweeping rods on all of our trucks to help get rid of wildlife and clean them out.
 We can run a sweeping rod up and down the flue of your chimney to clean out all the unwanted waste and materials.
 After all of the urine and feces are out of the chimney we will vacuum them up with a hepa filtered shop vacuum.
 We can spray a disinfectant in the chimney to kill off any odors or foreign bacteria and fungi.

 Proper Installation of Chimney Caps

-Chimney Swifts a Real Nuisance
+Chimney Swifts Are a Real Nuisance

 So we've talked about squirrels, raccoons, and bats living in the chimney and fireplace now we have to talk about chimney swifts.
 Loud screeching noises come bellowing through your home from the fireplace.
 This is most likely chimney swifts.
 Chimney swifts are a type of black bird that lives in Michigan.
 There really isn't a lot you can do right away to get rid of a nest of chimney swifts.
 Most chimney swifts make their nest somewhere in the middle of the chimney making it impossible to get to without damaging the nest and killing the birds.
 We typically wait for the young to be raised and then return to the home to clean out the chimney and cap it.
 If the birds are adults and still live in your chimney we can install a one-way door on your Chimney stack to get rid of them.
 Then once the birds are out we can install the proper cap to keep them from returning.